 Working out in a group means you have access to top notch instructors, great music, fresh routines, and a chance to befriend and motivate other class members.
 Be courteous to your instructor and those attending classes by being mindful of the following suggestions.

 We are happy to offer swimming and lap pools at many of our clubs.
 When using the pool area, be mindful that there is not a lifeguard on duty.
-A parent or responsible adult must supervise children age 12 and under at all times, and no children under the age of 14 are allowed in our hot tubs.
+A parent or adult must supervise children age 12 and under at all times, and no children under the age of 14 are allowed in our hot tubs.
 Children age 6 and under must have a supervising adult in the water with them at all times.
 Please observe the 10 minute safety breaks supervised by an employee at the end of each hour by promptly leaving the pool when the whistle blows.

 For more safety tips and detailed pool rules for our clubs, please click here.